ai-driven-dev/ai-driven-dev-community/scripts/aiddc/README.md

 ### Available Commands

-There is two types of commands to help you.
+There are two types of commands to help you.

 - *Operation*: The ones which call the AI to help you with your code (e.g. `aiddc-commit-msg` - ask AI to generate a beautiful commit message for you).
 - *Asking AI*: The ones which are doing easier operations (e.g. `aiddc-changes` - copy `git diff` in your clipboard).